 Even Zacharevic is now saying he wished he’d never created some of the works as the obsession with photographing his most popular work Children on a Bicycle leads to queues forming along the once quiet Armenian Street – weirdly, there’s usually no queue at other pieces of his work in the city.

 I’m not saying ‘don’t get your pic taken with Children on a Bicycle – that would be a bit hypocritical considering the pic above of me on Boy on a Motorcycle (no queue there), but do search out some of Penang’s other, less famous, street art too.
+Here’s a quick guide on where to find some of the best lesser-known pieces.

 I mean come on, look at this piece here and tell me it’s not amazing…and it’s just hidden in the alley behind a bar!